The-Marcy-Lab-School/swe-assessment-2-oop/src/short-response.md

 `this` is particularly useful with classes because it allows us to define a single method that can be used by many instances of a class.
 Those methods are able to reference the specific instance that is invoking the method without any hardcoding or duplicated code.

+**Key Phrases**
+> `this` refers to the object that is currently executing the function.
+> In the global context, `this` defaults to the global object (window in browsers, global in Node.js), or undefined if using strict mode.
+**Something for us to discuss...**
+> Arrow functions don’t have their own `this`.
+They use the value of this from where they were defined, not where they are called.

 ## Question 3

-Polymorphism is the idea that many different objects can be used in the same manner even if the underlying details are different.
+Polymorphism is the idea that many different objects can use the **same interface**.
+This allows different classes to respond to the same method in different ways.
 For example, you may have a `SpanishTeacher` class, a `FrenchTeacher` class, and an `EnglishTeacher` class that all are subclasses of a `LanguageTeacher` class and each implement their own version of a method `greetClass()`.
 Instances of each subclass can all invoke `greetClass()` but the outcome will be different based on the different implementations.

+**Key Phrases**
+> "same/common interface"

+**Note**
+Your example is good here but a bit more complex.
+I might use a simpler example with just two classes.
+I may even use a prototype method like `.length` or `.toString()`

 ```js
 class LanguageTeacher {